aragon/hack/CONTRIBUTING.md

 2. Don’t include closing “;” at the end of statements in JS code blocks.
 3. Use single quotes in JS code blocks.
 4. “JS” should be capitalized.
+5. Pay attention to the correct naming for parts of the Aragon stack.
+For example, it's "aragonOS" not "Aragon OS".

 ## Getting help